 69 km pyöräretki La Bastide-PuylaurentissaSykeltur på 69 km i La Bastide-PuylaurentCircuit en vélo de 69km à La Bastide-Puylaurent在La Bastide-Puylaurent骑行69公里的自行车路线Велосипедная прогулка на 69 км в La Bastide-PuylaurentFietscircuit van 69 km rondom La Bastide-Puylaurent

-From L'Etoile, head towards the center of the village, then take the road straight to Villefort.
-Continue until the roundabout at Pradillou, turn right and then left towards Alzons and Pied-de-Borne on the D151.
-At the bottom of the valley, turn left towards Sainte Marguerite-Lafigère on the D113, following the Chassezac for 9 km.
-Turn left onto the D513 towards Thines, then at the top of the hill, turn left onto the D4 until the roundabout at Pradillou and La Bastide-Puylaurent.
+From L'Etoile, head toward the center of the village, then take the road straight to Villefort.
+Continue until you reach the roundabout at Pradillou, turn right, and then take the first left toward Alzons and Pied-de-Borne on the D151.
+At the bottom of the valley, turn left toward Sainte-Marguerite-Lafigère on the D113, following the Chassezac River for 9 km.
+Turn left onto the D513 toward Thines.
+At the top of the hill, turn left onto the D4 and follow it until you reach the Pradillou roundabout, then return to La Bastide-Puylaurent.

 Vans